APRTSM/Historian/README.md

     tmp/: results, logs, and intermediate files

         tmp/data: includes preprocessed data in each step

+        tmp/data/metadata: includes models, datasets, benchmarks and other metadata used in experiments

-        tmp/results/classification: classified LLM outputs for the research question 3 and 4   (Which EXP?)
+        tmp/results/classification: classified LLM outputs for the research question 3 and 4 (the keywords EXP2 and EXP3 respectively)

         tmp/results/rq1: labels for the reasearch question 1

         tmp/results/expert: expert labels for the reasearch question 2 (EXP2-*.pkl)

-        tmp/plots/: generated figures
+        tmp/plots: generated figures

-        tmp/logs/: execution logs
+        tmp/logs: execution logs

     tmp/config.py: configuration (paths, keys)